danteWei/CSCI-3120/CSCI 3120 A1/README.md

 I could take PCB structure out and make it a separate class, but I didn't because I think it is unnecessary.
 ***
-The program will run on its own until it received a "Ctrl+C" command from keyboard.
+The program will run on its own until it received a <code>Ctrl+C</code> command from keyboard.
 Once it received the command, it will deallocate all memories it created and then quit in 3 seconds.

 USAGE:
 --------
-When first time use it, compile it first using "make" command to make sure the executable is up to date, then involk the program using "./A1Exec" command.
+When first time use it, compile it first using <code>make</code> command to make sure the executable is up to date, then involk the program using <code>./A1Exec</code> command.

 I set the alarm interrupt to print "alarm start" every time it interrupts the prgroam, so that we know it is interrupted.
 If you need to trigger any other